 Staying strong while caring for a dying parent can be difficult, to say the least.
-Our entire lives, we are moulded and shaped into the people that we will become because of our parents’ tender love and affection.
+Our entire lives, we are moulded into the people that we will become because of our parents’ tender love and affection.
 If it were not for them, we would not be who we are, nor would we have ever been brought into existence.
-For this reason, it is imperative to their happiness in the final weeks or months of their lives that you stay beside them, care for them, and provide them with companionship.
+For this reason, it is imperative to their happiness in the final moments of their lives that you stay beside them, care for them, and provide them with companionship.

 As we grow older, it can be easy to neglect our parents and, in a sense, forget that they exist.
 It is important that we always remember them and are always there for them, as they have always been for us.